-The Policy was originally issued April 18, 2011, and approved for use beginning July 13, 2011.
-It has been revised on: August 1, 2012; September 26, 2012; June 1, 2016; March 1, 2017; and December 1, 2017.
-The revised Policy shall apply to traffic noise studies initiated after the effective revision date.
-It may also apply to studies not yet completed before the effective revision date and will be evaluated for applicability, satisfying criteria, and enhancements to proposed TNAM.
+The latest revised Policy shall apply to projects requiring a traffic noise study that were initiated after the effective revision date.
+It may also apply to other studies not yet completed before the effective revision date and will be evaluated for applicability, satisfying criteria, and enhancements to proposed TNAM for those ongoing studies.